Quality of life: Engaged theory

 Under this conception, other frequently related concepts include freedom, human rights, and happiness.
 However, since happiness is subjective and difficult to measure, other measures are generally given priority.
-It has also been shown that happiness, as much as it can be measured, does not necessarily increase correspondingly with the comfort that results from increasing income.
+It has also been shown that happiness, as much as it can be measured, is not identical to comfort that results from increasing income.
 As a result, the standard of living should not be taken to be a measure of happiness.
 Also, sometimes considered related is the concept of human security, though the latter may be considered at a more basic level and for all people.

 Quantitative measurement

 Unlike per capita GDP or standard of living, both of which can be measured in financial terms, it is harder to make objective or long-term measurements of the quality of life experienced by nations or other groups of people.
+Quality of life can be estimated with opinion polls.
 Researchers have begun in recent times to distinguish two aspects of personal well-being: Emotional well-being, in which respondents are asked about the quality of their everyday emotional experiences – the frequency and intensity of their experiences of, for example, joy, stress, sadness, anger and affection – and life evaluation, in which respondents are asked to think about their life in general and evaluate it against a scale.
 Such and other systems and scales of measurement have been in use for some time.
 Research has attempted to examine the relationship between quality of life and productivity.

 There are many different methods of measuring quality of life in terms of health care, wealth, and materialistic goods.
 However, it is much more difficult to measure meaningful expression of one's desires.
 One way to do so is to evaluate the extent to which individuals have fulfilled their own ideals.
-Quality of life can simply mean happiness, which is the subjective state of mind.
-By using that mentality, citizens of a developing country appreciate more since they are content with the basic necessities of health care, education and child protection.
+Quality of life can be subjective.

 According to ecological economist Robert Costanza:

 While Quality of Life (QOL) has long been an explicit or implicit policy goal, adequate definition and measurement have been elusive.
 Diverse "objective" and "subjective" indicators across a range of disciplines and scales, and recent work on subjective well-being (SWB) surveys and the psychology of happiness have spurred renewed interest.

+One widely used quantitative tool is the WHOQOL-BREF, a 26-item questionnaire developed by the World Health Organization that assesses quality of life across four domains — physical, psychological, social, and environmental — and has been translated into dozens of languages for use in both clinical practice and research.
+However, a 2026 study analysing 21 country versions of the questionnaire found substantial discrepancies between them, including inconsistent measurement timeframes, missing instructions, and translation errors severe enough that responses to certain items could not be meaningfully compared across countries.